cpoDesign/WebAppInDocker/readme.md

 == Installation of application and its exposure through docker

+== OutStanding questions
+1, how do we create database when db image is being created 2, how do apply EF query against said database

+== Current gide so far ==

 1, Install .NET Core 2 SDK
 2, Create directory into your website directory
    : dotnet new mvc --auth Individual -f netcoreapp2.0